jstrieb/quickserv/README.md

 # Examples

-All examples are located in the [`examples`](examples) folder, which is a git submodule that is connected to the [jstrieb/quickserv-examples](https://github.com/jstrieb/quickserv-examples) repo.
-Go to the repo for more information on how to run the examples.
+All examples are located in the [`examples`](examples) folder, which is a git submodule connected to the [jstrieb/quickserv-examples](https://github.com/jstrieb/quickserv-examples) repo.
+Go to that repo for more information on how to run the examples.

 Some highlights: